SDorGS/Learning_from_books/Database book/Real-World Examples/The Supermarket Database Explained.md

 ---

-# ACID, revisited in machine terms (I will expand each property and map to the steps above)
+# ACID, revisited in machine terms

 ## Atomicity (A)